Current Research Investigations

 The DMRF is also devoted to attracting young, talented investigators who are becoming the next generation of leaders in dystonia research.
 In many cases, DMRF grant and fellowship awards are intended to help investigators gather enough preliminary data to make them eligible for much larger grants from agencies such as the National Institutes of Health.

-Research Grants and Contracts
+Research Grants & Contracts

 Research grants are available in support of hypothesis-driven research at the genetic, molecular, cellular, systems, or behavioral levels that may lead to a better understanding of the pathophysiology or to new therapies for any or all forms of dystonia.
 Contracts provide the opportunity to direct research through the identification of specific, milestone-driven projects to be conducted by identified investigators and closely monitored by the DMRF’s Chief Scientific Officer.

 Neuroanatomical Substrates for Disrupted Eif2alpha Signaling in Dystonia (2nd year)

 Nicole Calakos, MD, PhD, Duke University (USA)